 Asian Longhorned Beetle Life Cycle

 The life cycle of the Asian longhorned beetle has four stages of development called complete metamorphosis.
 Complete metamorphosis development includes four stages of development:

-The adult beetles will reproduce when they emerge from the tree until the first frost of the season occurs.
-Once in adult form their feeding habits decrease in that they do not feed as much as when in the stages of development.
+In northern areas, eggs laid in the late season may overwinter as eggs.
 Once mating has occurred, the female will start the chewing process into the tree to lay the egg.
 The male is present until this process occurs.